dezoito/dezoito.github.io/_posts/2024-03-28-Testing-multiple-LLMs.md

 ```

 **[Ollama Grid Search](https://github.com/dezoito/ollama-grid-search)** is a Large Large Language Model testing desktop application.
-It let's us select the models we want to use, from a list of those installed on the server:
+It lets us select the models we want to use, from a list of those installed on the server:

 ![Model Selection](https://raw.githubusercontent.com/dezoito/dezoito.github.io/master/public/images/ogs-model-selector.png)